IS2Lab/IS2Lab.github.io/_pages/home.md

 <!-- Specifically, we are working on the following existing research topics: -->
 The detailed research topics of our lab include:

-- SE4AI, e.g., testing, verification and repair of AI models or AI-based systems/applications;
+- Software engineering for trustworthy AI, e.g., testing, verification and repair of AI models or AI-based systems/applications;
-- Verification of concurrent (reactive) systems;
+- Formal design and analysis of security protocols;
-- Verification of security protocols;
+- Formal analysis of system or software security;
-- Other related topics like fuzzing, symbolic execution and runtime monitoring.
+- Other related topics like fuzzing, symbolic execution, concolic testing and runtime verification.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >